Upper School Curriculum Guide

 AMERICAN IDENTITY IN LITERATURE AND HONORS AMERICAN IDENTITY IN LITERATURE

 Students in this required course use literature and art to explore the formation of contemporary American identity in its multivarious forms.
 As part of this inquiry, the course requires students to make multidisciplinary connections, particularly to the Humanities curriculum.
 In addition, alongside an exploration of social identity, students have ample opportunity to reflect on and write about their own identities and experiences.
 The course begins with a focus on persuasive and personal writing to help students build their composition skills; strengthen their ability to craft cogent, well-supported arguments; develop their beliefs about contemporary social and political issues; hone their ability to approach difficult, nuanced conversations with civility and openness; and navigate the complexities of personal identity.
 After this beginning, students spend the year engaging with literature that examines identity, especially racial and gender identity, at varying points in American history, from enslavement to globalization to contemporary social trends.
-The readings in the course include texts such as The Crucible, Ethan Frome, and Interpreter of Maladies and help students examine how global political and economic systems affect individuals and form the social constructs in which identity exists.
+The readings in the course include texts such as The Crucible, The Line Becomes a River, Ethan Frome, and Interpreter of Maladies and help students examine how global political and economic systems affect individuals and form the social constructs in which identity exists.
 To complement their reading, students write in a variety of modes: literary critical essays, research essays, personal narratives, poems, short fiction, oral histories, etc. Overall, beyond merely producing fluent writers, this course challenges students to become analytical thinkers and cultural critics, who are deeply invested in the world of ideas and, critically, in the impact those ideas have on the world that surrounds them.

 The Honors sections of this course require additional readings and have more demanding writing and speaking requirements.
 (1 unit; Grade 10; required)